ordina-jworks/ordina-jworks.github.io/_posts/2019-01-14-Infrastructure-as-code-with-terraform-and-aws-serverless.md

 }
 ```

-* We start by mentioning the `aws_api_gateway_rest_api` resource
+* We start by mentioning the `aws_api_gateway_rest_api` resource.
-It does what is says and provides an API Gateway REST API
+It does what is says and provides an API Gateway REST API.
     * body references the Swagger file
 * The `template_file` datasource allows Terraform to use information that is not defined in Terraform (Swagger in our case)
     * Variables are passed to this `template_file` to fill the file